Klipper3d/klipper/docs/Config_Reference.md

 #   fully enabled for extended periods, while a value of 0.5 would
 #   allow the pin to be enabled for no more than half the time.
 This
 #   setting may be used to limit the total power output (over extended
 #   periods) to the heater.
 The default is 1.0.
+If you need to limit
+#   the power to the whole printer, see [power_limiter]
 sensor_type:
 #   Type of sensor - common thermistors are "EPCOS 100K B57560G104F",
 #   "ATC Semitec 104GT-2", "NTC 100K beta 3950", "Honeywell 100K